 The fruit also used in jam, jelly and chutney preparations.

 Fruit slices are a great addition to fruit salad.

 ≻≻-Back to Fruits from Jackfruit.
 Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.

-2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.